 Can I ride an ebike?
 This is becoming an increasingly popular question.
 I can certainly see that for some, a pedal assist would make this event achievable.
 However, at this point, no ebikes.
 First, the distances are too far for current technology and we lack reliable power for recharging at most of the camps.

 I’d LOVE to do this ride but can’t afford it at this time.
 You’re in luck.
 We do offer a limited number of work-your-ways.
 This means if you volunteer for a Ramble, we’ll let you enter another for free.
 Volunteering is a lot of work, but rewarding.
 We need all sorts of skills and you might work at camp, or come along in a support vehicle or maybe even help support on your motorcycle.
 If this might interest you, reach out.
-The need is very limited however so don’t wait.
-Email me at email@example.com
+Email me at firstname.lastname@example.org

 Do you offer food for restrictive or non-meat diets?
 We do.
 Tanesha always has a vegetarian/vegan offering based on those that identify their need at registration.
 We also make sure that if you have an allergy or other dietary need we accommodate.
 It will be important to let us know when you register, however.
 Every year someone forgets so don’t be that person.

 What are meals like?
 While many riders do bring some specific ride food like nuts, or other items they personally love, we try to take care of everything else.
 Breakfast has a lot of hearty items plus grab-and-go items for those that don’t like to eat first thing (like me!).
 And coffee…lots of coffee.
 Every morning we lay out a spread of ride food that you can grab in addition to breakfast items.
 Lunch is lighter and consists of sandwiches, fruit and smaller items that are easy to eat, carry and won’t bog you down mid-ride.
 There are always one or two additional aid stations and a “surprise and delight” stop that riders always love coming across.
 Dinners are full-on fares and you won’t go hungry.
 And if you are, just ask Tanesha for something else.
 Tanesha is a long-time backcountry chef, rider and is always one of the highlights of the event.
 Don’t forget your mess kit, however: cup, bowl or plate, and utensils.